bleenco/abstruse/README.md

 [![AbstruseCI](https://abstruse.bleenco.io/badge/1)](https://abstruse.bleenco.io/repo/1)

+*The majority of widely used browsers (except IE) are tested on BrowserStack.*

 [Abstruse](https://abstruse.bleenco.io/) is a continuous integration platform requiring zero or minimal configuration to get started, providing safe testing and deployment environment using [Docker](https://docker.github.io/) containers.
 It integrates seamlessly with all git hosted services as [GitHub](https://github.com/), [BitBucket](https://bitbucket.org/), [GitLab](https://about.gitlab.com/) and [gogs](https://gogs.io/).

 ## Why Abstruse?